Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Introduction

 \section{Introduction}

-The observation of black hole shadows has entered a new era, establishing them as a ground-breaking tool for researching powerful gravitational forces.
-The fundamental nature of gravity has been further illuminated by analysis of the critical behaviour of photons close to black holes.
-Recent advances in the Event Horizon Telescope's (EHT) imaging of the supermassive black holes $\text{M87}^*$ \cite{EHT1,EHT2,EHT3,EHT4,EHT5,EHT6,EHT7,EHT8,EHT9} and $\text{SgrA}^*$ \cite{ghez2005stellar,boehle2016improved,sgr1,sgr2,sgr3,sgr4,sgr5,sgr6,sgr7,sgr8} have shown shadow features that not only support general relativity (GR) \cite{hawking1972black,bardeen1973four,wald1994quantum,wald2010general} predictions but also provide a novel window of probing black holes.
-The black hole shadow, also known as the photon capture zone, is the centre dark area shown in these pictures \cite{perlick2022calculating}.
-This is encircles a compact, asymmetrical and dazzling circular structure.
-This phenomenon, known as the photon ring, results from light beams from infinity being deflected by the strong gravitational field as they approach the black hole.
+The observation of black hole shadows has entered a new era, establishing them as a ground-breaking tool for probing strong gravity regimes.
+The fundamental nature of gravity has been further illuminated by analysing the critical behaviour of photons close to black holes.
+Recent advances in the Event Horizon Telescope's (EHT) imaging of the supermassive black holes $\text{M87}^*$~\cite{EHT1,EHT2,EHT3,EHT4,EHT5,EHT6,EHT7,EHT8,EHT9} and $\text{SgrA}^*$~\cite{ghez2005stellar,boehle2016improved,sgr1,sgr2,sgr3,sgr4,sgr5,sgr6,sgr7,sgr8} have shown shadow features that not only support general relativity (GR)~\cite{hawking1972black,bardeen1973four,wald1994quantum,wald2010general} predictions but also provide a novel window for probing black holes.
+The black hole shadow, also known as the photon capture zone, is the central dark area observed in these images~\cite{perlick2022calculating}.
+It is encircled by a compact, asymmetrical and bright circular structure.
+This phenomenon, known as the photon ring, results from light rays from infinity being deflected by the strong gravitational field as they approach the black hole.
 In backward ray-tracing methods, light rays that approach the critical impact parameter asymptotically converge to the bound photon orbit.
-The so-called photon sphere, which projects the shadow of the black hole, is made up of this confined photon orbit.
-An angular radius equation for the shadow of Schwarzschild black holes has been established by Synge and Luminet using a crucial impact parameter of $b_p=3\sqrt{3}M$ \cite{synge1966escape,luminet1979image}.
-The first image of a black hole surrounded by a thin accretion disk was analytically produced by the authors in Ref.\cite{luminet1979image}, displaying primary and secondary images that emerge beyond the black hole's shadow.
-Bardeen later studied the D-shaped shadow of Kerr black holes, showing that the shape of the shadow can be changed by the spin of the black hole \cite{bardeen1973timelike,chandrasekhar1998mathematical}.
-Additionally, a great deal of research has been done on black hole shadows in higher-dimensional spacetime and other modified gravity theories \cite{amarilla2010null,amarilla2012shadow,amir2018shadows,mizuno2018current,eiroa2018shadow,banerjee2020silhouette,bambi2019testing,vagnozzi2023horizon,khodadi2024event}.
-In contrast to single shadows, the research has also suggested multiple shadows for wormholes and black holes \cite{huang2016double,guerrero2021double}.
-While the finding of the EHT mainly relates to black holes in GR, it provides a great deal of opportunity to investigate other compact objects in theories other than GR.
+The so-called photon sphere, which projects the shadow of the black hole, consists of this confined photon orbit.
+An angular radius equation for the shadow of Schwarzschild black holes has been established by Synge and Luminet using a critical impact parameter of $b_p=3\sqrt{3}M$~\cite{synge1966escape,luminet1979image}.
+The first image of a black hole surrounded by a thin accretion disk was analytically produced by the authors in Ref.~\cite{luminet1979image}, displaying primary and secondary images that appear outside the black hole's shadow.
+Bardeen later studied the D-shaped shadow of Kerr black holes, showing that the shape of the shadow can be changed by the spin of the black hole~\cite{bardeen1973timelike,chandrasekhar1998mathematical}.
+Additionally, extensive research has been conducted on black hole shadows in higher-dimensional spacetime and other modified gravity theories~\cite{amarilla2010null,amarilla2012shadow,amir2018shadows,mizuno2018current,eiroa2018shadow,banerjee2020silhouette,bambi2019testing,vagnozzi2023horizon,khodadi2024event}.
+In contrast to single shadows, studies have also suggested multiple shadows for wormholes and black holes~\cite{huang2016double,guerrero2021double}.
+While the findings of the EHT mainly relate to black holes in GR, they provide significant opportunities to investigate other compact objects in theories other than GR.